Skip to main content

 Environmental stewardship

-We're committed to creating a cleaner energy future that builds upon our responsibility to provide the safe, reliable and cost-effective energy that improves our customers’ lives.
+We are committed to creating a future that builds upon our responsibility to provide safe, reliable and cost-effective energy that improves our customers’ lives.

 We have committed to achieving net zero emissions for our natural gas distribution system by 2035.
-We've made significant progress, reducing reported emissions 27% since 2022, and we are excited to provide updates on our key strategies to achieve this goal.
+We've made significant progress, reducing reported emissions 25% since 2022.
+We are excited to provide updates and information about our initiatives and planned strategies to achieve this goal.

 Operate a net zero emissions distributions system